deanpeters/product-manager-prompts/prompts/user-stories.md

 ### Acceptance Criteria:
 <!--
-Note: Givens are pre-conditions, so don't feel limited to just 3 Givens.
+Note: Givens are pre-conditions, so DO NOT feel limited to just 2 or 3 Givens.
 -->
 - **Scenario**: [brief, human-readable user scenario]
 - **Given**: [Initial context or precondition]